harrishmanoj/ESP-IDF/VehicleIndicator/README.md

 ```
 Additionally, the sample project contains Makefile and component.mk files, used for the legacy Make based build system.
 They are not used or needed when building with CMake and idf.py.

+BLE control was not implemented as it was only mentioned in the submission instructions and not part of the core task.